AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 julia> include("directory/of/source/src/pbox/dependency.jl")
 ```

-Any possible multivariate dependence can be incoded in a copula.
-Copulas, sometimes called dependency functions, is a joint cdf with standard uniform marginals, and is a way to encode dependency independently of marginal distributions.
+Any possible multivariate dependence can be encoded in a copula.
+Copulas, sometimes called dependency functions, are a joint cdf with standard uniform marginals, and are a way to model dependency independently of marginal distributions.

 The supported copulas are: